 Learn everything about Chateau Peyrabon Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn the best vintages, a history of the property, and information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Peyrabon History, Overview

 Chateau Peyrabon has a history that dates back to the mid to late 1700s.
 In fact, the chateau was built in 1766.
 The wine of Chateau Peyrabon had become popular enough that by the late 1800s, the wines were priced at the same level that some of the 1855 Classified Growths were selling for.

 The owner at the time, Arnaud Roux was so sure his wine deserved to be classified, along the same lines as his neighboring estates, Arnaud Roux actually sued, hoping to force a reclassification of the Medoc that included Chateau Peyrabon.

 Needless to say, he did not win his case.
 The judge ruled against him in 1869 and the 1855 Classification was not changed.